 - Glass lids

-Why is this stainless steel cookware set so budget friendly?
+Why is this set so budget friendly?
 We believe there are 2 reasons for this.
-The product is made in China where production costs are much cheaper and the Farberware set is not made from 18/10 stainless steel.
+The product is made in China where production costs are much cheaper, and the Farberware set is not made from 18/10 stainless steel.

 Some of the pots in this set have slightly unusual dimensions.
 While the volumes on the packaging are similar to most, the pots are tall and thin.
 This can be a bit awkward to cook with if you’re a shorter person.

-With that said, even if it only lasts a couple years, you could replace the 10 Piece Farberware Millennium cookware set at least once before spending as much as you might on a high end surgical grade cookware set.
+With that said, even if it only lasts a couple of years, you could replace the 10-Piece Farberware Millennium cookware set at least once before spending as much as you might on a high-end surgical grade cookware set.

 However, stainless steel is a poor conductor of heat.
-This means that a pan constructed out of only stainless steel would be very hot where it was heated and relatively cool everywhere else.
+That means that a pan constructed out of only stainless steel would be very hot where it was heated and relatively cool everywhere else.